March 5, 2021

-On October 18, 2017, the Food and Drug Administration granted regular approval to axicabtagene ciloleucel (YESCARTA™, Kite Pharma, Inc.) for the treatment of adult patients with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, primary mediastinal large B-cell lymphoma, high-grade B-cell lymphoma, and DLBCL arising from follicular lymphoma.
+On March 5, 2021, the Food and Drug Administration granted accelerated approval to axicabtagene ciloleucel (YESCARTA, Kite Pharma, Inc.) for adult patients with relapsed or refractory follicular lymphoma (FL) after two or more lines of systemic therapy.

-FDA granted orphan drug designation and priority review to axicabtagene ciloleucel for this indication.
-Approval was granted approximately 6 weeks prior to the due date.
-A description of FDA expedited programs is in the Guidance for Industry: Expedited Programs for Serious Conditions-Drugs and Biologics, available at:
+This application was granted priority review, breakthrough designation and orphan drug designation.
+A description of FDA expedited programs is in the Guidance for Industry: Expedited Programs for Serious Conditions-Drugs and Biologics.

 Healthcare professionals should report all serious adverse events suspected to be associated with the use of any medicine and device to FDA’s MedWatch Reporting System or by calling 1-800-FDA-1088.